malsh1234/Certificates/README.md

 # Certificates
-The certificates posted here are accredited by Coursera for completing courses in Data Science and Artificial Intelligence.
+The certificates posted here are week-long courses provided by Coursera in the fields of Data Science, Machine Learning, and Artificial Intelligence.